Omni Air International: History

 In April 2003, the Boeing 757-200 passenger aircraft was added to its fleet.
 The 757-200 fleet was approved for extended range over water operations (ETOPS).
+Boeing 757s were flown on vacation routes between Las Vegas (LAS) and Honolulu (HNL) year-round.
+They also flew between Minneapolis/St.Paul (MSP) and Cancun (CUN), Cozumel (CZM), Mazatlan (MZT) and Ixtapa/Zihuatanejo (ZIH), Mexico and to Montego Bay, Jamaica (MBJ) year round and between Boston (BOS) and Aruba (AUA), Netherlands Antilles seasonally.

 Boeing 767-300ER aircraft were added starting in August 2009, and Boeing 777-200ER aircraft began operating in April 2011.
-That same year the Boeing 767-200ER was added to the fleet.
+That same year, the Boeing 767-200ER was added to the fleet.
+The B-767s and DC-10s were operated on Department of Defense flights between the US and Kuwait (KWI) and between the US and overseas bases in Africa, Asia, Europe and the Middle East and Central Asia.
+Omni also occasionally operates sub-service/wet-lease flights for foreign airlines from Canada, Germany, Ireland, Poland, Cyprus, Saudi Arabia, and Bolivia.

 In 2011, Omni retired the McDonnell Douglas DC-10s from the fleet and received its IATA Operational Safety Audit (IOSA) registration.
-In 2012 Omni retired the Boeing 757-200.
+In 2012, Omni retired the Boeing 757-200.

 On October 2, 2018, Air Transport Services Group (ATSG) announced it would acquire Omni subject to regulatory approval.
-On November 9, 2018 Air Transport Services Group (ATSG) completed its $845 million acquisition of Omni.
+On November 9, ATSG completed its acquisition of Omni for $845 million.

-In September 2019, Omni aided in the repatriation of British citizens after the collapse of the UK’s Thomas Cook Airlines.
+In September 2019, Omni aided in the repatriation of British citizens after the collapse of the UK's Thomas Cook Airlines.
 The airline was contracted by the Civil Aviation Authority under the instruction of the British government to operate rescue flights returning stranded Thomas Cook passengers to the UK.

-In 2020, Omni Air obtained $67 million in coronavirus relief aid, as well as a $77.65 million contract with the Donald Trump administration's Department of Defense for "international charter airlift services."
+In 2020, Omni Air obtained $67 million in coronavirus relief aid, as well as a $77.65 million contract with the Trump administration's Department of Defense for "international charter airlift services."

 In August 2021, U.S. President Joe Biden activated the Civil Reserve Air Fleet, utilizing 18 aircraft from six commercial airlines to ferry evacuees of Afghanistan from interim waystations throughout the Middle East and Europe.
-According to the Pentagon, the activation involves three aircraft each from American Airlines, Atlas Air, Delta Air Lines and Omni Air; two from Hawaiian Airlines; and four from United Airlines.
+According to the Pentagon, the activation involves four aircraft from United Airlines; three aircraft each from American Airlines, Atlas Air, Delta Air Lines, and Omni Air; and two from Hawaiian Airlines.